pylipp/financeager/README.md

     Total                123.45           | Total               1500.00
     Difference         -1376.55

+It might be convenient to list entries of the current, or a specific month only (example output is omitted):

+    > financeager list --month
+    > financeager list --month January
+    > financeager list --month Dec
+    > financeager list --month 7
+    > financeager list --month 03

 The aforementioned `financeager` commands operate on the default database (named by the current year, e.g. 2017) unless another period is specified by the `--period` flag.

     > financeager add xmas-gifts -42 --date 12-23 --period 2016